djjudas21/nova-exporter/README.md

 It accesses whichever Kubernetes cluster is currently set in your context.
 If you run the script locally, it will operate on whatever cluster is referenced in the output of `kubectl cluster-info`.
 When run in Kubernetes, it should automatically operate on the cluster it is running in.

+It listens on port 8000.
+There are currently no configurable options for this exporter.

 ## Example output from Nova

 When Nova is run in json output mode, each record looks like this.
 There is one record per Helm deployment.